 The National Association of Insurance Commissioners ("NAIC") adopted a framework to modernize the current U.S. reinsurance regulatory framework.
 As a first step toward implementation of the framework, the NAIC developed a draft federal bill entitled the "Reinsurance Regulatory Modernization Act of 2009" (the "RRMA") and sought congressional sponsors of the RRMA.
 The RRMA failed to find congressional support as portions of the proposal were opposed by domestic reinsurers and the U.S. Department of the Treasury.
 Therefore, the NAIC is refocusing its attention on credit for reinsurance reforms.
 The RRMA contemplates credit for reinsurance collateral levels from 0% to 100% based on the ratings assigned to reinsurers.
 Accordingly, the RRMA, if promulgated, may lead to a reduction of the collateral requirements for non-U.S. reinsurers, which could be beneficial to our Bermuda subsidiaries.
 Certain individual states have moved forward with initiatives for similar revised collateral requirements as well.
-At this time, we are unable to determine how such changes in the U.S. reinsurance regulatory framework will be implemented and the effect, if any, such changes would have on our operations or financial condition.
+At this time, we are unable to determine how such changes would have on our operations or financial condition.

 Excess and Surplus Lines Regulation.
 Glencoe and Lantana, domiciled in Bermuda, are not licensed in the U.S. but are eligible to offer coverage in the U.S. exclusively in the surplus lines market.
-Glencoe and Lantana are each eligible to write surplus lines primary insurance in 48 U.S. states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands, and each is subject to the surplus lines regulation and reporting requirements of the jurisdictions in which it is eligible to write surplus lines primary insurance in a trust funded to a minimum amount as a condition of its status as an eligible, non-admitted insurer in the U.S. Although surplus lines plusiens is generally less regulated than the admitted market, stric regulations apply to surplus lines placements under the laws of every state, and the regulation of surplus lines insurance.
-For example, the Nonadmitted and Reinsurance Reform Act of 2009 ("NRRA"), which would create uniform standards for surplus lines insurance law provisions governing policy delivery, policy forms, the payment of attorney fees and other matters; however, in 2009, the Florida legislature passed FL SB 1894 and HB 853 to clarify the limited applicability of Florida legislature passed FL SB 1894 and HB 853 to clarify the limited applicability of Florida insurance law or unequlatory burden may impact our operations and ultimately could impact our financial condition as well.
+Glencoe and Lantana are each eligible to write surplus lines primary insurance in 48 U.S. states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands, and each is subject to the surplus lines regulation and reporting requirements of the jurisdictions in which it is eligible to write surplus lines primary insurance.
+In accordance with certain provisions of the NAIC Nonadmitted Insurance Model Act, which provisions have been adopted by a number of states, Glencoe and Lantana have each established, and are required to maintain, a trust funded to a minimum amount as a condition of its status as an eligible, non-admitted insurer in the U.S. Although surplus lines business is generally less regulated than the admitted market, strict regulations apply to surplus lines placements under the laws of every state, and the regulation of surplus lines insurance.
+For example, the Nonadmitted and Reinsurance Reform Act of 2009 ("NRRA"), which would create uniform standards for surplus lines insurance.
+For example, the House of Representatives earlier this year and is awaiting action in the Senate.
+In 2009, the Florida Supreme Court held that surplus lines insurer esubject to insurance law provisions governing policy delivery, policy forms, the payment of attorney fees and other matters; however, in 2009, the Florida legislature passed FL SB 1894 and HB 853 to clarify the limited applicability of Florida insurance law to surplus lines insurance law or regulatory burden may impact our operations and ultimately could impact our financial condition as well.